Girardin Jean-Louis: Early life and education

 Jean-Louis grew up in Haiti.
-He became interested in engineering as a child, and particularly enjoyed building different contraptions.
-At the age of seventeen he immigrated to New York City, where he joined the City College of New York as an undergraduate student in engineering.
-As a student he took an elective course in sleep lab techniques, and became interested in sleep and wakefulness.
-He earned his doctoral degree at the Graduate Center of the City University of New York.
-His doctoral research considered the impact of melatonin on sleep and cognition in elderly individuals.
-He was a postdoctoral research associate at the University of California, San Diego, where he specialized in sleep and chronobiology.
+After immigrating to New York City at 17, he studied engineering at the City College of New York, where an elective in sleep laboratory methods sparked his interest in sleep and circadian sciences.
+He earned his PhD at the Graduate Center of the City University of New York, focusing on melatonin’s effects on sleep and cognition in older adults.
+He completed postdoctoral training in sleep and chronobiology at the University of California, San Diego.